DIY Bags and Accessories with Crystals

 Attach a keychain to each side.

-Feed both ends of the string through a bead.
+Pass both string ends through a bead.

 Tie a knot.

-Your cup holder is now complete :-)
+Your cup holder is now done :-)

 We will publicly show your name and comment on this website.
 Your email is to ensure that the author of this post can get back to you.
 We promise to keep your data safe and secure.